-Manifesto for the creation of an Interdisciplinary and intergovernmental Panel on Behavioral Change or “IPBC”
+Manifesto for the creation of an International Panel on Behavioral Change or “IPBC”

 This Manifesto calls for the rapid establishment by the UN of an IPBC and/or any other comparable instance, whether UN, European or national.
 Such an organization would be in line with the IPCC (Intergovernmental Panel on Climate Change).
 Its purpose would be to bring together the best specialists in the relevant domains to propose concrete measures for civil society to facilitate behavioral change for more sustainable, equitable, and desirable development.